isovector/talks/exinst/massaged.rst

 - unfortunately there's not really any place to get this constraint from.
   - you might think we can stick it into our Event constructor, but that's too late -- we're still trying to build an Event!
   - we could prove it if we monomorphized all of our server, but then we're back to having to write glue code every time we add a new event
-- are we stuck? not quite yet! i got the following trick from my brilliant coworker renzo
-  - dictFromJSON :: (FromJson ...) => Sing (a :: EventType) -> Dict (FromJSON (Payload a))
-  - the idea being we can use constraints on dictFromJSON to prove that we have covered the total space of FromJSON over Payload (a :: k)
-    - we return a Dict which is a runtime proof that we have the constraint needed, so we can implement our server in terms of this
-- withSomeSing capture $ \\(sa :: Sing (a :: EventType)) ->
-  - case dictFromJSON sa of
-    - Dict -> parseAsEvent sa myJSON

 - sweet! our API implementation is done! we now get all of this for free!
   - we can add new event types to our enum
   - but we'll get a exhaustiveness error on dictFromJSON